 - Smooth the rough edges.

 Make this fun for your dog by associating nail trimming with lots of treats and praise.
 If you have a nervous dog or your dog loses patience quickly, try trimming one nail a day.
-By doing this, you’re keeping the sessions short and your dog will learn to become less frightened about it overtime.
+By doing this, you’re keeping the sessions short and your dog may learn to become less frightened about it overtime.

 If you repeat this on a weekly basis, the quick will dry up and recede.
 This will allow you to trim your dog’s nails even shorter.
 Plus, you’ll be able to easily maintain short nails on your dog.